The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 The Nobel Banquet

 It is tradition that the Nobel Prize award ceremonies on 10 December are followed by a Nobel Banquet.
-It is held at Stockholm City Hall and some 1,300 guests are invited.
+Stockholm City Hall hosts the banquet, and some 1,300 guests are invited.

 A timeline of culture and science